Starting At $2,159 .00

 (View all items below)

 Easy to use, with two-button operation, attached pads, and step-by-step voice prompts.
 Exceeds industry recommendations, yet simple and easy to use for nonmedical personnel.
 Virtually maintenance-free.
-All packages include FDA-required physician's prescription, LifeLine® AED with 7-year battery, 2 sets of adult shock pads, 1 set of pediatric pads, CPR mask, gloves, and training DVD.
-Mobile Package adds a convenient hard mobile case.
+Both packages include FDA-required physician's prescription, LifeLine® AED with 7-year battery, 2 sets of adult shock pads, 1 set of pediatric pads, CPR mask, gloves, and training DVD.
 Deluxe Package includes an additional 7-year battery, wall sign, and alarmed wall-mount cabinet.

 The placement of AEDs in the workplace has seen a tremendous increase in popularity and practicality over the past several years.
 The combination of decreasing price along within creasing benefits has made the adoption of an AED program a logical and affordable step for many organizations throughout the United States and around the world.